linked-db/linked-ql/README.md

 ## ` 2 |` Realtime DB

-👉 Leverage out of the box reactivivity and sata syncing for your realtime apps; no need for GraphQL or complex infra
+👉 Out-of-the-box reactivity and seamless data sync for realtime apps — without the overhead of GraphQL or complex infra.

 ### `2.1 |` Live Queries